jierdin/sprout/operating-agreement.md

 It is the intention of the parties hereto that the Company be classified as a partnership, and not as an association taxable as a corporation, for federal income-tax purposes, and the provisions of this Agreement shall be interpreted in a manner consistent with such intention.
 No election shall be filed with the Internal Revenue Service (or the tax authorities of any State) to have the Company taxable other than as a partnership for income-tax purposes without the prior consent of all Voting and Non-Voting Members.

+####### Section 9.15 - Redistribution

+Unless otherwise decided by a vote by Members, each Series is subject to a redistribution protocol at the end of each fiscal year.
+TODO: % for Pope's accounting?
+% that goes to parent company members?
+% that goes to all other child(series) companies?

 #### ARTICLE X